 Although these conditions are not required by municipal or state laws, they are enforceable by condo and co-op boards.
 Violation of those terms can result in the termination of your lease or even eviction.
-Some landlords choose to individually establish 80/20 rule for their tenants in order to avoid potential neighborhood conflicts etc. Frequently, covering the floors is a responsibility of a tenant.
+Some landlords choose to individually establish an 80/20 rule for their tenants in order to avoid potential neighborhood conflicts etc. Frequently, covering the floors is the responsibility of a tenant.

-Reasons for carpeting an apartment
+Reasons for Carpeting an Apartment

 Even though installing carpeting is usually the duty of the tenant, responsible landlords can secure the residence from the sources of noise in advance.

 If you have questions about covering the bathroom floors or spaces under the furniture, you get this rule wrong.
 The main objective of this rule is to reduce noise from foot traffic.
 Therefore, covering the main hallways and passages will suffice.
 Nevertheless, some additional repercussions might be useful too.
 Pads for furniture or foot covers for chairs can effectively reduce not only creaks but also scratches on the floor.
 Kitchens can also be a substantial source of noise if tenants spend a lot of time there.
 The potential solution to this conundrum can be vinyl tiles.
-They look stylish, effectively absorb noise from footsteps and can be easily removed.
+They look stylish, effectively absorb noise from footsteps, and can be easily removed.
 A more permanent solution would be laminating floors with a sound-absorbing underlayment.
 Additionally, you can encourage your tenants to take their shoes off, when they are entering the apartment.
 This would not only decrease the sound of footsteps but also significantly reduce the amount of dust and dirt that can be brought from outside.
 You can hardly enforce this principle, but kind advice and careful suggestion can go a long way.